pypa/setuptools/docs/userguide/miscellaneous.rst

    development or the build process itself, but not in runtime (e.g. tests, docs, examples, etc...).
-   The ``wheel``, on the other hand, is a file format that has been optimized and ready to be unpacked into a running installation of Python or :term:`Virtual Environment`.
+   The ``wheel``, on the other hand, is a file format that has been optimized and is ready to be unpacked into a running installation of Python or :term:`Virtual Environment`.
    Therefore it only contains items that are required during runtime.